Chia-Network/chia-docs/docs/rpc-reference/datalayer.md

 ### `add_missing_files`

-Functionality: Use the database to restore all files for one or more local data stores
+Functionality: Use the database to restore all files for one or more owned data stores

-Note: For remote stores, this command will do nothing.
+Note: For subscribed stores, this command will do nothing.
 Use [unsubscribe](#unsubscribe) and [subscribe](#subscribe) instead

 Usage: chia rpc data_layer [OPTIONS] add_missing_files [REQUEST]